A brief guide to the Coronavirus Job Retention Scheme, what it means for the events industry and event staff, and who is eligible for furlough.

 In summary the key points for event staff are:

-• Furloughed employees can be paid the lower of 80% of salary or £2,500
+Employers can pay furloughed employees the lower of 80% of their salary or £2,500.

 Clear as Mud?

-It’s a tough time and we are all having to learn new ways of working and getting to grips with these government schemes.
+It’s a tough time, and we are all having to learn new ways of working and getting to grips with these government schemes.
 Liveforce is no different.
-The Events Industry has been hit hard, but what this has highlighted is how important and valued the industry is.
-There will be a new way of working and a new lease of life for all business when this is over.
-With the passion, strength, intelligence and commitment that abounds the events industries, we will adapt and survive.
+The coronavirus has hit the events industry hard, but it highlights how important and valued the industry is.
+With schemes like furlough, there will be a new way of working and a new lease on life for all businesses when this is over.
+With the passion, strength, intelligence, and commitment that abound in the events industry, we will adapt and survive.